 Yes.
-My sound system is highly maintained, well-organized and consists of all top-of-the-line digital audio products from the most trusted names in DJ business.
-I use a Denon DN-HD2500 Professional Media Player, Denon DN-X500 digital mixer, Shure wireless microphones and the legendary Bose L1 Sound System
+My sound system consists of cutting edge DJ digital audio products from the most trusted names in the business.
+I use a Denon MC6000MK2 DJ Controller, Shure wireless microphones and the Electro Voice Evolve 50 systems.

 Do you have back-up equipment?

 Yes.
-My primary sound system is tested weekly and highly maintained to insure optimum performance.
-I've never had to delay or cancel an event due to a system problem.
-I upgrade systems every two years (most recently May 2010) with the latest professional DJ products.
-I carry a backup system with the same exact components as my primary system (Denon DN-HD2500 and Denon DN-X500).
+My primary sound system, hard drives and laptops are tested weekly and maintained to insure optimum performance.
+I've never had to delay or cancel an event due to a system breakdown.
+I carry a backup sound system with backup external hard drives in case of an extreme technical issue.